ACCESS-NRI/access-om3-configs/documentation/docs/pages/Parameter-choices.md

 #### Isopycnal tracer mixing (`Redi`)
 Neutral tracer diffusion is turned on with `USE_NEUTRAL_DIFFUSION = True`, which means tracers are mixed primarily along surfaces of constant density, which greatly reduces spurious diapycnal mixing in stratified oceans.
 The coefficient for along-isopycnal tracer diffusion is set to `KHTR = 50.0`.
 This number is adopted from [GFDL OM4_05 configuration](https://github.com/NOAA-GFDL/MOM6-examples/blob/3c1de3512e2200bfc10d9e5150715c9df76dbd30/ice_ocean_SIS2/Baltic_OM4_05/MOM_parameter_doc.all#L2419).
 In addition, we also use `USE_STORED_SLOPES = True` and keep `NDIFF_CONTINUOUS = True`.

+## CICE namelist
+The CICE sea ice model is configured using a Fortran namelist file called `ice_in`.
+This file contains a series of named blocks, each starting with `&groupname` and ending with `/`.
+Each block represents a different component of the sea ice model, for example:

+1. grid configuration
+2. thermodynamics
+3. radiation and albedo
+4. dynamics and advection
+5. diagnostics and output settings

+This document walks through each of these namelist groups and provides a short explanation of what each group controls and how it is configured in our `ACCESS-OM3` setup.

 ### References

 \bibliography